Classification of crescent configurations: Method for Counting Strict Distance Classes

-\begin{lemma} A $4\times 4$ distance matrix will always define an isosceles trapezoid if and only if one of the following holds: \begin{enumerate} \item the matrix has only one distinct row such that \begin{enumerate} \item the matrix has only two distinct distances, or \item the matrix only has three distinct distances, \end{enumerate} \item the matrix has two distinct rows, both with multiplicity two, such that \begin{enumerate} \item the matrix has three distinct distances with multiplicity no greater than three (note that this means each distance occurs no more than six times in the distance matrix), or \item the matrix has four distinct distances with multiplicity no greater than two (each distance occurs no more than four times in the distance matrix). \end{enumerate} \end{enumerate} \end{lemma} \begin{proof} ($\Leftarrow$) According to Halsted \cite{Halsted}, a necessary and sufficient condition for a quadrilateral to be an isosceles trapezoid is that it has at least one pair of opposite sides with equal length and diagonals of equal length.
+may be arranged to define an isosceles trapezoid if and only if one of the following holds: \begin{enumerate} \item the rows of the matrix are generated by permuting the entries of only one row vector such that \begin{enumerate} \item the matrix has only two distinct distances, or \item the matrix only has three distinct distances, \end{enumerate} \item the matrix consists of two distinct rows, and a permutation of each of these two rows such that \begin{enumerate} \item the matrix has three distinct distances with multiplicity no greater than three (note that this means each distance occurs no more than six times in the distance matrix), or \item the matrix has four distinct distances with multiplicity no greater than two (each distance occurs no more than four times in the distance matrix). \end{enumerate} \end{enumerate} \end{lemma} \begin{proof} ($\Leftarrow$) According to Halsted \cite{Halsted}, a necessary and sufficient condition for a quadrilateral to be an isosceles trapezoid is that it has at least one pair of opposite sides with equal length and diagonals of equal length.
 It is not possible for these two lengths (sides and diagonals) to be equal because this would create two isosceles triangles that would have to be congruent.
 Therefore there are three cases for isosceles trapezoids: (1) four distinct distances, (2) three distinct distances, or (3) two distinct distances.
 Figure \ref{fig: 4dist} presents possible realizations for each of these cases.
 From here, it is straightforward to show that each of these quadrilaterals satisfies one of the conditions stated in Lemma \ref{cla:isosceles}, thus completing this direction of the proof.

 ($\Rightarrow$) We now prove the other direction.